Evidence of Effectiveness

 Stebbins, M. S., Stormont, M., Lembke, E. S., Wilson, D. J., & Clippard, D. (2012).

 Monitoring the effectiveness of the Wilson Reading System® for students with disabilities: One district’s example.
 Exceptionality: A Special Education Journal, 20(1), 58-70.
-A school district published the results of their evaluation of the Wilson Reading System® (WRS) for use with 4th and 5th grade students who had an educational disability and who required special reading instruction based on their Individual Education Program (IEP).
-Prior to receiving WRS, these students had failed to make gains in reading skills in response to a balanced literacy program.
+A school district published the results of its evaluation of the Wilson Reading System® (WRS) for use with 4th and 5th grade students who had an educational disability and who required special reading instruction based on their Individual Education Program (IEP).
+Prior to receiving WRS, these students had failed to demonstrate gains in reading skills in response to a balanced literacy program.
 This group of students received WRS instruction in addition to their balanced literacy program.
 During the two years they received WRS, growth in decoding, reading fluency, and reading comprehension was monitored, and appropriate and statistically significant gains in these areas were found.
 The researchers noted that, “One of the most significant findings in this study was the substantial growth in reading comprehension skills for these struggling readers … Given that these students had never shown average growth before this project began, we were encouraged by their success.”
 Students also demonstrated statistically significant gains in the rate and accuracy with which they read simple sentences.
 The school district concluded that WRS is appropriate for meeting the needs of students with an educational disability and who require special reading instruction.

 Torgesen, J., Myers, D., Schirm, A., Stuart, E., Vartivarian, S., Mansfield, W., Stancavage, F., Durno, D., Javorsky, R., & Haan, C. (2006).